-It’s that time of the year – December’s holiday season puts festive foods, all sorts of special dishes and baking in the spotlight.
+It’s almost that time of the year again.
+December’s holiday season is right around the corner, with lots of delicious, festive foods, special dishes and baking in the spotlight.

-It might not be the healthiest of times, but life is meant to be enjoyed!
+It might not be the healthiest of times, but hey, life should be enjoyed!
 Plus with a few smart adjustments, you can make your recipes a lot healthier.

-In this article I will share my tips for baking with coconut products and explain how to replace traditionally used products such as refined sugar, dairy and white flower with healthier options.
+In this article I share my best tips for baking with coconut products.
+I explain how to replace traditionally used products such as refined sugar, dairy and white flower with healthier, plant-based options.

-Many traditional baking recipes for cookies, pies, cakes and others include butter.
+Many traditional recipes for cookies, pies, cakes and other baked goods include butter.

-You can easily replace it with coconut oil; it does the same thing as butter but is a healthier option.
+You can easily replace it with coconut oil.
+It does the same thing as butter, but is a healthier, dairy-free, vegan option.

 If a subtle coconut hint adds to your recipe, use virgin coconut oil.
-It has the typical coconut flavor and smell, but when you bake with it it’s not dominant at all.
+It has the typical coconut flavor and smell, but when you bake with it it’s not dominant.